b Balance Buster Start my plan

 • Credit card companies profit the longer you take to pay

-Break free from the cycle
+Break free

 • Pay more than the minimum — even $20–50 extra helps dramatically

-• Use a payoff strategy — Snowball or Avalanche to stay motivated
+• Use a payoff strategy — snowball or avalanche to stay motivated